Estate Kitchens

 This is the first step, consider the material your cabinets are made from will help you prep the surface correctly.
 Is it wood? wood veneer? or laminate?
 These are the things you should consider so you can figure the best way to paint and prep the cabinets.

-Wood Cabinets: It’s known that paint adheres better over a sanded surface and true wood cabinets make a great candidate for painting.
+It’s known that paint adheres better over a sanded surface and true wood cabinets make a great candidate for painting.
 Just make sure if there is a glossy finish on your cabinets to sand it down properly.
 Using a primer is also helpful so your cabinets get an even coat of paint.

-Wood Veneer: If your cabinets have a wood veneer you will also need to sand down the surface.
+If your cabinets have a wood veneer you will also need to sand down the surface.
 But before you do that make sure you fix any loose edges, chips, or cracks beforehand.
 Another thing to note is not to sand too hard as the veneer is just a thin layer, so sand just enough for the paint to have something to adhere too.

-Laminate: Painting laminate cabinets is possible but is a little bit more tricky than painting wood.
+Painting laminate cabinets is possible but is a little bit more tricky than painting wood.
 It has a base layer that covered with plastic so putting in the prep work to paint these types of cabinets is key to making sure the paint will be able to stick to the surface.
 Sand as best as you can and be sure to wipe away any dust that may occur.